MicrosoftDocs/architecture-center/docs/guide/sas/sas-overview-content.md

 It's best to deploy workloads using an infrastructure as code (IaC) process.
 SAS workloads can be sensitive to misconfigurations that often occur in manual deployments and reduce productivity.

-When building your environment, see quickstart reference material at [CoreCompete SAS 9 or Viya on Azure](https://github.com/corecompete/sas94-viya).
+When building your environment, see the quickstart reference material at [CoreCompete SAS 9 or Viya on Azure](https://github.com/corecompete/sas94-viya).

 ## Contributors